mmozeiko/pkgi/README.md

     $ socat udp4-recv:30000,ip-add-membership=239.255.0.100:0.0.0.0 -

-For easer debugging on Windows you can build pkgi in "simulator" mode - use Visual Studio 2017 solution from simulator folder.
+For easer debugging on Windows you can build pkgj in "simulator" mode - use Visual Studio 2017 solution from simulator folder.

 # License